tweag/FawltyDeps/README.md

 multiple-modules = ["module1", "module2"]
 ```

-Caution when using your mapping is advised.
-The user-defined mapping takes precedence over all other resolving strategies.
+Caution when using your mapping is advised: The user-defined mapping takes
+precedence over the other resolvers documented above.
+For example, if the
-If the mapping file has some stale mapping entries, they will not be resolved by
+mapping file has some stale/incorrect mapping entries, they will _not_ be
-Python environment resolver (which in general is the most accurate).
+resolved by the Python environment resolver (which is usually more accurate).

 ### Ignoring irrelevant results